I love Apple products but honestly, I’m not a fan of iCloud.

-Even though iCloud makes it convenient to back up important data for us to reduce chances of data loss disaster, I find it hard to accept the new terms like iCloud Drive, iCloud Photo Stream, iCloud for Windows, and how they interact with photos across my Mac, iPhone, and iPad.
+Even though iCloud makes it convenient to back up important data to avoid data loss, I find it hard to accept the new terms like iCloud Drive, iCloud Photo Stream, iCloud for Windows, and how they interact with photos across my Mac, iPhone, and iPad.

 Today, I met a new problem — I couldn’t select all my photos on iCloud, so I can’t download all my iCloud photos to my Mac.

 Seriously…is this the Apple style I knew?
-In iOS (the mobile operating system that runs on our iPhones and iPads), you can always see an option like “Select All” or “Delete All” so we save the time to select multiple or all the items.
+In iOS (the mobile operating system that runs on our iPhones and iPads), you can always see an option like “Select All” or “Delete All” so we save time to select multiple or all the items.

 We all hate tedious work, don’t we?
-My goal for logging into iCloud.com is to check all my pictures stored in the cloud and make a copy of them to my computer.
-But turns out that I have to select those photos one by one and hit the download icon to save my pics.
+My goal for logging into iCloud.com is to check all my pictures stored in the cloud and make a copy of them on my computer.
+But it turns out that I have to select those photos one by one and hit the download icon to save my pics.

 What a waste of time!
 Imagine you have a few hundred or thousand photos, manually selecting them one by one is insane.

 So for those of you who are wondering: Can I select all photos on iCloud?
 How do you download all photos from iCloud?

 The answer is: No, you can’t!

 However, there’s a way to “hack” it — using a third-party tool to bypass the limitation set by Apple iCloud, and you can download all your iCloud pictures to a PC or Mac in just a few minutes.

 That’s why I’m writing this article to show you how 🙂 Let’s get started.

-Step 1: Download AnyTrans and install the program on your computer.
+Step 1: Download AnyTrans and install the application on your Mac.

-Note: AnyTrans is a popular iOS/Android manager software that’s sort of like iTunes, but way more powerful.
+Note: AnyTrans is a popular iPhone manager software that’s sort of like iTunes, but way more powerful.
 It’s not freeware though, a trial version is available to download and use on Windows PC or Mac.
-I used the free trial version and it helped download all my iCloud photos without problems.
+I used the free trial version and it helped me download all my iCloud photos without problems.